Skip to content

 Please note that there must be no communication with the

-client regarding this initiative until a selection has been made.
+regarding this initiative until a selection has been made.

 This includes any potential teaming partners and subcontractors.
 Failure